NoahGX/Regular-Languages/README.md

 ## Usage
 - Execute notebook cells sequentially from top to bottom.
 - Users can modify the regular expressions or Python functions to experiment with different FST behaviors.
-- The notebook includes predefined tests that can be run to ensure the regular expressions perform as expected.
+- Includes predefined tests that can be run to ensure the regular expressions perform as expected.

 ## Prerequisites
 - Python 3.x